Monday Blues? Try a 'Self-Care Sundays' Ritual to Re-energize and Rejuvenate

 For the body:

 Yoga - Yoga exercises can be as soothing as a hug and as relaxing as a massage.
-Do several of your favourite poses with deep, cleansing breathes.
+Do several of your favorite poses with deep, cleansing breathes.
 Let go and release any unwanted tensions.

 If you are a beginner, choose a different time of the week to learn the simplest poses so that you’re ready when Sunday arrives.
 You can also take a class at your local fitness studio, learn from a friend or even from YouTube.